 Criminal Record: You cannot have a criminal record of any kind or be under investigation for a crime.
-You will need to submit a criminal records check to the Security Programs office.
+You will need to submit a criminal records check to the Alberta Security Programs office in your application.
 You can obtain a criminal records check via the RCMP.
 This records check will be called "Employment Police Information Check" and will need to include 1.
 CPIC, 2.
 Vulnerable Sector, and 3.
 Local Database.

 Canadian Citizen: You need to be a Canadian citizen or be legally allowed to work in Alberta.
-You will have to submit a copy of government ID to the Security Programs office.
+You will have to submit a copy of Canadian and Alberta government ID to the Security Programs office.

 English: You must be able to speak and write in English.

-Alberta Government Approved Security License Course: You will need to complete a security license course approved by the Security Programs office and submit proof of completion.
+Alberta Government Approved Security License Course: You will need to complete a Alberta security license course approved by the Alberta Security Programs office and submit proof of completion in your application.
 This can be an online security course.
 Contact the Security Programs office for a list of approved courses.

-Passport Photo: You will have to provide the Security Programs office with a certified passport photo.
-Most passport photo services can often certify a passport photo.
+Passport Photo: You will have to provide the Alberta Security Programs office with a certified passport photo.
+Most Alberta passport photo services can often certify a passport photo.

 P.O.
 Box 1023 Station Main